 A: Applications are now being accepted on a rolling basis with the following three submission deadlines:

-*Please note that high school seniors must apply by the October 1st deadline.
+*Please note that high school seniors must apply by the October 3rd deadline to be considered.

 DESCRIPTION AND EXPECTATIONS

 Q: What services and support do Jack Kent Cooke Young Artist Award recipients receive?

 A: Young Artist Award Recipients receive up to $10,000 in financial support, national exposure through a performance on one of From the Top’s radio broadcasts, and participation in our Arts Leadership Program.

 Q: How can I use the scholarship money?